schematics/schematics/README.md

     ...
     >>> data = {'name':'a hacker', 'body':'DictShield makes validation easy'}
     >>> Comment(**data).validate()

+Let's see what happens if we try using invalid data.

     >>> data['name'] = 'a hacker with a name that is too long'
     >>> Comment(**data).validate()
     Traceback (most recent call last):